Twine-Umich/Twine/README.md

 ### Cross Level Connection

 Cross layer is when you are wrapping multiple `TwineModule`s under one high-level `TwineModule`.
 You can connect the port of the higher level module to the lower level modules by using `this` or by using the `in` and `out` pair.
-The `clear` signal from the higher level would override the low level modules, which means if it clears at the high-level, the lower-level would also be cleared.

 ## Data Type Auto-conversion